Kamakura Komachi-dori Street 鎌倉小町通り

 How to Get There

-From Tokyo Station, take the JR Tokaido Line to Kamakura Station.
-On most trains, you will have to transfer at Ofuna Station for the Yokosuka Line.
-The trains take almost one hour from Tokyo Station or around 45 minutes from Yokohama Station.
+From Tokyo Station, take the JR Tokaido Line to Ofuna Station.
+Transfer to the Yokosuka Line and get off at Kamakura Station.
+The trains take almost one hour from Tokyo Station or around 30 minutes from Yokohama Station.